Narnoocom/ota-widget/README.md

 ## The Cart Widget
 This widget is used to manage the product cart and continue with the booking process.
 It requires it's own page on the website.

+> This widget uses internal routing, therefore it should be implemented on a server.
+It can be on your localhost, however you will need to be running a server such as MAMP.
+It defaults to a 'checkout' page URI.
+If there are conflicts with this we can look at altering it.

 ### Source Files
 The CSS and JS files need to be added to the pages: